anna-dor-plumsail/documents-docs/source/user-guide/processes/test-template.rst

 Just click "Create document" to apply this data to your template.
 The resulting document will be downloaded automatically.

-Once you tested the template you can configure `how to deliver the result document <create-delivery.html>`_ (email, OneDrive, etc).
+..
+Note:: Once you tested the template you can `configure how to deliver the result document <create-delivery.html>`_ (email, OneDrive, etc).
 Just click the "Save & Next" button in the "Configure template" step.